TimSeaM/SC1015-Mini-Project-/README.md

      - Accuracy: 92%

 ## Conclusion
+- The initially chosen predicting factors all have a very big positive effect on life span.
+The closer to their upper limit they are, the higher the avg lifespan.
+- mmmmmm
-- Income Composition of Resources and Schooling are the most important indicators of Life Expectancy.
-The closer both are to their respective max values, the better the Life Expectancy.
+- Income Composition of Resources is the important indicators of Life Expectancy.
+The closer it is to the max values, the better the Life Expectancy.
 - Out of all the 3 models we implemented, Logistic Regression performed the best while Linear regression performed the worst.
 - There is a clear indication that disease statistic, while an indicator of life expectancy, do not matter as much as the allocation of the countries' resources.